edwilliams/microapps/README.md

 ### Commands

-The following commands can be executed in the root folder (e.g. npm run start:app)
+The following commands can be executed in the root folder

 - `start`: Runs the main "parent" App
 - `start:account`: Runs the Account MicroApp